jliszka/jliszka.github.com/_drafts/a-programmers-guide-to-the-central-limit-theorem.md

 underlying distribution _if it exists_.
 The Pareto distribution doesn't have a mean (actually its mean is infinite, but that's basically saying the same thing).

-The sample means are not normally distributed:
+The means of samples drawn from the Pareto distribution are not normally distributed:

     scala> sampleMean(pareto(1)).bucketedHist(0, 20, 20)
      0.0  0.00%